jlicklid/git-education-project/README.md

 "HTML and CSS3:for the real world" by Goldstein, Alexis; Lazaris, Louis; Weyl, Estelle.
 Used the simplified web page sample in book with code examples from "HTM5 cookbook" and "Murach's HTML5 and CSS3" by Boehm, Annie; Rulvalcaba, Zak.

+"missing-manual-ch2" folder

+Changed the original website from chapter 2 and the online website sample "http://prosetech.com/html5/Chapter%2002/ApocalypseSite.html" related to the "HTML5 missing manual" by MacDonald, Matthew.
+I didn't do much just created navigation menu and changed the aside section to from left to right because it looks better aesthetically (my opinion).

 I am relearning html and css from years before and these exercises proved very beneficial.
 I will eventually create original websites, but until then this is fun.